ashwinravi1259/docs-test-fork/docs/sdk/serverless-signing/fetch.md

 ### Example Lit Action

-The return value of `ethPersonalSignMessageEcdsa` (the `sigShare` variable in this example) is set to a boolean value of `true` if the signature was successfully generated, and `false` otherwise.
-The Lit Action will also return the complete signature as an object under the `sigName` key.
+The `signEcdsa` function returns a boolean value stored in the `sigShare` variable.
+It's `true` if the message is successfully signed, and `false` if an error occurs during the Lit Action.
+If the temperature is below 60°F (15.5°C), the Lit Action will instead return a response message to the user.

 ```jsx
 const _litActionCode = async () => {